drevops/vortex/.drevops/docs/content/tools/docker.md

 ### Environment variables

 By default, the Docker Composer reads environment variables from the `.env` file.
 DrevOps provides an additional capability to read files from `.env.local` file as well.
 This allows to override the environment variables locally without modifying the `.env` file.

-The variables read from `.env` file then can be passed into the containers.
+The variables read from `.env` and `.env.local` files then passed into the containers.

+This section only defines 2 types of variables:

+1. Variables that are specific to the stack and require a default value ( like `LAGOON_ROUTE`).
+2. Variables that cannot be stored in `.env` file and are injected from the actual environment (like secrets).

-This section defines only variables that require a default value that may not be provided in `.env` file.
+Any other variables should be defined in the `.env` file.

 Consider the example: